Exotic symplectic manifolds from Lefschetz fibrations

-For an (exact) Lefschetz fibration, we call an embedded curve $\gamma:[0,1] \to \mathbb{D}^2$ a \emph{vanishing path} if it avoids critical points except at the end, i.e. $\gamma^{-1}(Critv \pi)={1}$.
+For an (exact) Lefschetz fibration, we call an embedded curve $\gamma:[0,1] \to \mathbb{D}^2$ a \emph{vanishing path} if it avoids critical points except at the end, i.e. $|\gamma^{-1}(Critv (\pi))|={1}$.
 To each such path we can associate its \emph{Lefschetz thimble} which is the unique embedded Lagrangian $(n + 1)$-ball in $E$ satisfying $\pi (\Delta_{\gamma})= \gamma([0,1])$.
 The boundary $V_{\gamma} = \partial \Delta_{\gamma}$, which is a Lagrangian sphere in $E_{\gamma(0)}$, is called the \emph{vanishing cycle} of $\gamma$.
 Since it bounds a Lagrangian disc in $E$, any vanishing cycle is automatically exact.
 We refer to section 16 of \cite{Book} for the proof that such a thimble exists and is unique.

-What is relevant for us is the Remark 16.4, which states that the vanishing cycle of any piece $\gamma |[t_0; 1]$ is related to that of the whole by parallel transport:
+What is relevant for us is Remark 16.4, which states that the vanishing cycle of any piece $\gamma |[t_0; 1]$ is related to that of the whole by parallel transport.
+The precise statement is as follows.
+Remember that away from $Crit (\pi)$, we have a connection defined by the symplectic orthogonals to the tangent space of the fiber of $\pi$.
+We denote the parallel transport map of this connection along a path $\alpha$ in $\mathbb{D}^2 \setminus Critv(\pi)$ by $h_\alpha$.
+Then $V_{\gamma}=h^{-1}_{\gamma | [0, t_0]} (V_{\gamma | [t_0, 1]})$.
+Moreover, the vanishing cycle comes with an isotopy class of \emph{framings} - diffeomorphism $v: S \to V$ of the standard sphere $S$ (near the critical point this comes from the diffeomorphism with the sphere in tangent space at the critical point, and is then moved to the vanishing cycle itself by the parallel transport diffeomorphism along the vanishing path).
+This isotopy class is part of the data of the vanishing cycle.